Overview

 Before using Gem Scheduling to schedule interviews, we recommend configuring your job’s default settings.
 It’s worth spending some time getting everything set up correctly at this point, so that when you’re ready to start scheduling interviews the process is as quick and straightforward as possible, without needing to manually select or set up templates etc. every time.

-In this article, we’ll walk you through how to set up a single interview stage for scheduling - you can then follow this process for any other stages that you’d like enabled.
+This article covers how to set up a single interview stage for scheduling.
+You can then follow this process for any other stages that you’d like enabled.

 Enable a stage for scheduling